JeffyAugustine/HoopStats/README.md

 ## Project Overview

-**HoopStats** is a comprehensive basketball analytics project that automates player tracking, movement analysis, and game statistics generation from simple sideview video footage.
+**HoopStats** is a basketball analytics project focused on automating player tracking, movement analysis, and game statistics generation from simple sideview video footage.
 The system combines computer vision, deep learning, and geometric transformations to provide insights into player performance, team strategies, and game dynamics.

-**HoopStats** implements a basketball detection and tracking pipeline using Faster R-CNN for object detection and Deep SORT for multi-object tracking.
+The project implements a basketball detection and tracking pipeline using Faster R-CNN for object detection and Deep SORT for multi-object tracking.
 Perspective transformation is used to map detections into a bird’s-eye court view, followed by basic zone-based and movement analysis.

 ---

 ## Key Features

-- **Multi-Object Tracking**: Players & ball detection using Faster R-CNN with Deep SORT
+- **Multi-Object Tracking (MOT)**: Players and ball detected using Faster R-CNN with Deep SORT
-- **Court Transformation**: Camera view to bird's-eye view perspective correction
+- **Court Perspective Transformation**: Camera view to bird's-eye view perspective conversion
 - **Zone Analysis**: 4-court zone tracking with occupancy metrics
-- **Advanced Analytics**: Speed, acceleration, possession, turnovers, passes, and player spread
+- **Analytics**: Speed, acceleration, possession, turnovers, passes, and player spread
-- **Visualization**: Heatmaps, speed graphs, zone distributions, and annotated video output
+- **Visualization**: Heatmaps, speed graphs, zone distributions, and annotated video output visualizations
-- **Automated Statistics**: Player roles, hustle index, team performance metrics
+- **Player/Team Statistics**: Player roles, hustle index, team performance metrics

 ---